Included in this service page set

 Is ASL included?

-What makes signed-language scope different?
+What makes signed-language request different?

 Camera view, lighting, speaker order, room position, and audience access details can affect the assignment plan.